MahendraTennakoon/programming_notes/topics/javascript/destructuring_assignment.md

     capacity: "3500 kg"
 }

 // we can simply destructure it ilke this.
-Since this is an array, we'll use curly braces. const { isReusable, crew, capacity } = dragon;
+Since this is an object, we'll use curly braces. const { isReusable, crew, capacity } = dragon;

 console.log(isReusable, crew, capacity)